 The task force – three reps from each of the Triangle route’s three stops, Fauntleroy, Vashon Island, and Southworth – was formed to tackle problems that go further back than last summer, but the mile-plus backups were the proverbial last straw.
 WSF had first tried some procedure changes, but they failed and were scrapped.

 So first WSF held a series of open-house meetings in the Triangle Route communities, including the one we covered last fall in Fauntleroy.
 Then, task force members were solicited, including one rep from each community’s pre-existing advisory group.
-And then starting in xx, they got to work (here’s our coverage of their first meeting in January).
+And then they got to work (here’s our coverage of their first meeting in January).

 At Monday’s meeting in the Fauntleroy Church Fellowship Hall, they started by reviewing a draft document of their recommendations: